ESMCorp’s Indoor Air Quality Approach

 Volatile Organic Compounds, Formaldehyde, or Chemical Contaminants

-Volatile Organic Compounds can be released during off- gassing of cleaning supplies, hand sanitizers, building furnishings, as well as from industrial and manufacturing processes.
-ESMcorp has the expertise to know what VOC is present, how to measure it and how to control them.
-In some cases, VOC levels can be estimated using screening methods.
-In other cases, special sampling and analytical techniques with laboratory analysis bust be deployed.
+Volatile Organic Compounds are harmful gasses that emit from cleaning supplies, hand sanitizers, building furnishings, or industrial and manufacturing processes.
+The ESMcorp staff determine what VOC is present, measure how prevalent the VOC is, and develop a plan eradicate VOC’s from a building.
+In some cases, we use screening methods to estimate VOC levels.
+In other cases, we must deploy special sampling and analytical techniques with laboratory analysis.
 If you have Volatile Organic Compound exposure concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.

 Temperature and Humidity

-Indoor Temperature and Humidity directly impacts on Indoor Air Quality as well as occupancy comfort.
-Extremely dry conditions may irritate eyes and occupant’s upper respiratory system.
-Alternatively, excessive humidity can promote the growth of mold on in air handlers and on surfaces.
+A building’s indoor temperature and humidity affects its indoor air quality and occupancy comfort.
+Extremely dry conditions can irritate a person’s eyes and upper respiratory system.
+Alternatively, excessive humidity promotes the growth of mold on in air handlers and on surfaces.
 Thermostat settings in buildings can also impact humidity, thermal comfort, and in some cases, fresh air supply.
 ESMCorp monitors and make recommendations to control temperature and humidity to help reduce temperature and humidity indoor air quality issues.
-If you have Temperature and Humidity concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.
+If you have temperature and humidity concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.

-Dusts and allergens are may include a variety of different materials such as pollen, animal parts, plant parts, and non-biological materials.
+There are many types of dusts and allergens including pollen, animal parts, plant parts, and inorganic materials.
 Some chemical compounds including metals, isocyanate, aldehyde and other classes cause or exacerbate allergies.
-If there is a concern about the presence of allergens in carpets or air, we can often test for it.
-ESMCorp is has been responding to occupant’s questions about dusts and Allergens for over 25 years.
-If you have Dust and Allergens concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.
+ESMCorp is has been testing for dust and allergens for over 25 years.
+If you have any concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.

-Mold spores are everywhere in our natural outdoor environment, and can be found indoors as well.
-Building occupants may present a wide range of responses and susceptibilities to naturally occurring and water-damage associated mold contamination.
-The experts at ESMCorp are the leaders in making sense out of complicated mold data to determine if airborne mold levels are within normal ranges, or if they are abnormal and remediation is needed.
-Take a look at our mold page for more information.
+Different people have varying responses to naturally occurring mold spores and water-damage associated mold contamination.
+The staff at ESMCorp are highly qualified to determine whether airborne mold levels are within their normal ranges, or if remediation is necessary.
+See our mold page for more information.
 If you have mold concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.

 Building Related Illness

-Often, our clients contact us to help determine if reports of possible patterns of symptoms among building occupants may be related to Indoor Air Quality within a building.
-As a Certified Industrial Hygienist, Certified Microbial Consultant, and Certified Microbial Remediation Supervisor, holding a Ph.D in Public Health, Dr. Lynch is your best choice for assessing air quality concerns and developing remediation protocols.
+Clients often contact us to determine whether poor air quality is causing physical symptoms in their occupants.
+As a Certified Industrial Hygienist, Certified Microbial Consultant, and Certified Microbial Remediation Supervisor, holding a Ph.D in Public Health, Dr. Lynch can assess your air quality concerns and develop the appropriate remediation protocols.
 Fill out the contact form or Call Dr. Lynch directly at (856) 764-3557 to discuss.